Jannik-Schilling/generate_swmm_inp/documentation/g_s_i_documentation.md

 the geodata in QGIS.
 It is (and will remain) a \"work in progress\".
 If you find any mistakes or you miss explanations for certain tools, layers, \... please write an issue on GitHub or an email to the author.\
-An article to with the description of the plugin was published in 2022 [@schilling2022].
-If you´re using the tool (e.g. for scientific or educational purposes, for urban planning etc.), please take this reference for your reports.

-## Installation {#sect_installation}
+## Installation

 **The plugin:** \"generate_swmm_inp\" can be installed within QGIS from the official QGIS plugin repository.
-The latest experimental version of the plugin will always be available on GitHub and can be installed from a zip file after downloading it from the GitHub repository of the plugin [@schilling2021].
+The latest experimental version of the plugin will always be available on GitHub and can be installed from a zip file after downloading it from the [GitHub repository](https://github.com/Jannik-Schilling/generate_swmm_inp) of the plugin.
 As this is a processing plugin, the tools will be added to the processing toolbox.\
 \
 **In some cases: missing Python packages.** The plugin needs the Python